damienbod/MicrosoftEntraIDAuthMicrosoftIdentityWeb/README.md

 	<li><a href="https://damienbod.com/2020/12/14/using-multiple-apis-in-blazor-with-azure-ad-authentication/">Using multiple APIs in Blazor with Azure AD authentication</a></li>
     <li><a href="https://damienbod.com/2021/01/05/azure-ad-access-token-lifetime-policy-management-in-asp-net-core/">Azure AD Access Token Lifetime Policy Management in ASP.NET Core</a></li>
 	<li><a href="https://damienbod.com/2021/01/28/implement-oauth-device-code-flow-with-azure-ad-and-asp-net-core/">Implement OAUTH Device Code Flow with Azure AD and ASP.NET Core</a></li>
+	<li><a href="https://damienbod.com/2021/02/01/implement-app-roles-authorization-with-azure-ad-and-asp-net-core/">Implement app roles authorization with Azure AD and ASP.NET Core</a></li>

 </ul>